 Middleware Execution Order and Priority

-Mastering Middleware Execution Order and Priority is a prerequisite for deterministic edge routing, predictable latency, and secure request isolation.
+Mastering middleware execution order and priority is a prerequisite for deterministic edge routing, predictable latency, and secure request isolation.
 Modern edge runtimes intercept traffic before it reaches origin infrastructure, enforcing strict sequencing rules that dictate how authentication, transformation, caching, and routing decisions are evaluated.
 Misaligned priority resolution introduces race conditions, header collisions, and silent early returns that degrade SaaS reliability.
-This guide establishes constraint-aware sequencing patterns, provider-specific precedence rules, and deployable execution architectures for full-stack and platform engineering teams.
+This guide establishes constraint-aware sequencing patterns, provider-specific precedence rules, and deployable execution architectures for platform engineering teams.

 Core Execution Model & Request Lifecycle